-Born in Perth Amboy, New Jersey.
+THE FACTS: Born in Perth Amboy, New Jersey.
 Graduate of The Juilliard School.
-At the Philharmonic: Joined 1986 while still at Juilliard.
-Named Associate Principal in 1991.
-Made solo debut with the Philharmonic in 1991 with the world premiere of Sofia Gubaidulina’s Two Paths: Music for Two Solo Viols and Symphony Orchestra, commissioned for me and Principal Viola Cynthia Phelps.
-Most recent recording: Schubert’s “Trout” Quintet with Yo-Yo Ma, Emanuel Ax, Pamela Frank, and Edgar Meyer (Sony)
+At the Philharmonic: Joined in 1986 while still at Juilliard.
+Named Associate Principal in 1991; solo debut in 1999 in the World Premiere of Sofia Gubaidulina’s Two Paths, commissioned for her and Principal Viola Cynthia Phelps

 EARLIEST MUSICAL MEMORY: Attending a Bernstein Young People’s Concert (YPC) at age two and a half, straining to see around TV cameras that were taping the show.
 I used to roll up the programs, put one under my chin, and use the other as a bow.
 Not only did I always know I would be a musician — except for a short flirtation with the idea of medical school — I always knew I would be in the New York Philharmonic.

 WHO WERE YOUR MOST IMPORTANT MUSICAL INFLUENCES?
 I learned technique on violin, but became aware of the “heart and soul” of music as a violist at Tanglewood from coaches and fellow students.
 I also learned a great deal about music as poetry, not just notes, from conductors including Leonard Bernstein and Kurt Masur.